We offer two postgraduate taught programmes:

 We offer a range of funding opportunities for both full-time and part-time students.

-For further information, please do not hesitate to contact Professor Jackie Leach Scully (Sociology MA Programmes Director) or Karyn McCloud (Clerical Officer - Postgraduate Taught).
+For further information, please do not hesitate to contact Dr Mark Casey (Sociology MA Programmes Director) or Karyn McCloud (Clerical Officer - Postgraduate Taught).
 Please also see our Postgraduate Study Sociology brochure.

 For details of the application process for Sociology, please see guidance on how to apply.